From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 - Area: 78 sq. km (30 sq. mi)

-Strasbourg is situated along the Rhine River on Germany’s eastern border and is less than a 2-hour TGV train ride from Paris, and is the 8th largest city in France.
+Strasbourg is situated along the Rhine River on Germany’s eastern border.
+It’s less than a 2-hour TGV train ride from Paris and is the 8th largest French city in France.

 PRONUNCIATION